s2junn/todos/README.md

 > yarn
 ```

-> You can then run follwing scripts for local development
+> You can then run following scripts for local development

 ```
 > npm run start